saoter/MLOps_assignment_1_danielSR/README.md

 - History of recent predictions
 - Statistics on detected Adelie penguins

-You can view the live results at: https://your-username.github.io/penguins-of-madagascar/

 ## Contributing

 This project was created as part of an MLOps university assignment.
 Contributions, suggestions, and improvements are welcome!